MicrosoftDocs/azure-devops-yaml-schema/task-reference/visual-studio-test-platform-installer-v1.md

 **`username`** - **User Name**<br>
 `string`.
 Optional.
 Use when `packageFeedSelector = customFeed`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specify the user name to authenticate with the feed specified in the **Package Source** argument.
-If using a personal access token (PAT) in the password argument, this input is not required.
+Specifies the user name to authenticate the feed specified in the **Package Source** argument.
+This input is not required if the `password` input uses a personal access token (PAT).
 <!-- :::editable-content-end::: -->
 <br>